gabriel-ferraro/js_lit_tailwind_vite/README.md

 ### What's this?
 A template for utilizing the previously mentioned technologies in a simple manner, presenting short examples on:

-- Making a multi-page Vite build.
+- Making a static front-end only multi-page Vite build.
 - Integrating a Lit generated web-component in HTML.
 - Tailwind CSS available outside and inside Lit web-components.
 - A production and development build with the mentioned features working together.

-### How to make a multi-page project that is correctly bundled by Vite?
+### How to make a static multi-page project that is correctly bundled by Vite?

-Vite is frequently used alongside front-end libraries that are single-paged, If a multi-page project is being made, then the file vite.config.js needs to be altered; this way Vite will correctly handle the code-splitting and bundle your application for homologation/development:
+If there is no server to handle the routing and only front-end is needed, routes can be statically set like in the example below; this way Vite will correctly handle the code-splitting and bundle your application for homologation/development:

 <details>
-<summary>Example:</summary>
+<summary>Example vite.config.js:</summary>

 ```sh
 import { resolve } from 'path'